Skip to content

 The dependencies

 First, let's add drift to your project's pubspec.yaml.
-In addition to the core drift dependencies, we're also adding packages to find a suitable database location on the device and to include a recent version of sqlite3, the database most commonly used with drift.
+In addition to the core drift dependencies (drift and drift_dev to generate code), we're also adding a package to open database on the respective platform.

 dependencies: